Generate Han Xin Code Barcodes in C#

 Binary Encoding Mode

-The Bytes mode serves to encode byte streams.
+The Binary mode serves to encode byte streams.
+If a Unicode character is encountered, an exception is thrown.
 The code sample below explains how to work with this encoding mode.

 // Binary mode